An industry wide shared packaging system: Swedish Return System

 - João Paulo Ferreira, Natura’s chief executive

 Natura is South America’s largest cosmetic company.
-The brand became global when it purchased Aesop in 2012, the Body Shop in 2017, and most recently Avon products, making it the fifth largest beauty company in the world.
+The brand became global when it recently purchased Avon products, making it one of the largest beauty companies in the world.

 Natura produces a huge range of products including soaps, creams, and shampoos, all of which rely on the rich biodiversity of the Amazon for ingredients and materials, as well as the ‘bio-intelligence’ of the local communities.
 The company’s supply chain includes almost 40 types of ‘biodiversity assets’ (plant-derived ingredients) and the involvement of about 7000 families.